 Offences can be committed even if a person is not aware that what they did was against the law.

 An attempt to commit any of the offences is itself an offence.

 - It is an offence to try to stop a tenant from filing an application under the Act or from taking part in a hearing.

 - It is an offence to try to prevent a tenant from forming a tenants’ association or taking part in one.

 - It is an offence to threaten a tenant, interfere with a tenant, or pressure a tenant to move out of a rental unit.

-- It is an offence to lock a tenant out of a rental unit without following the rules.
+- It is an offence to recover possession of a rental unit without following the rules.

 - It is an offence to make a tenant move out of a rental unit by giving the tenant a notice of termination for a reason that the landlord knew was untrue.